telehash/blockname/README.md

 ## DHT Index

-In order to not require every resolver to keep an index of every hint in the blockchain they may connect to a common DHT based on [Kademlia](https://en.wikipedia.org/wiki/Kademlia) and [telehash](http://telehash.org).
+Resolvers index hashname hints as a common DHT based on [Kademlia](https://en.wikipedia.org/wiki/Kademlia) and [telehash](http://telehash.org).
 Unknown queries may ask peer resolvers on the DHT for hints and their transaction IDs so that they can be independently/locally verified.

 Upon being cached from a verified DHT hint the local resolver must monitor new transactions for updates as long as the hint is cached.